Applying for a loan online vs. in person: Which is better?

 Pros

-- Personalized assistance: The primary perk of applying for a loan in person is the individualized assistance.
-From application to origination, you’ll work with a loan officer to make sure the process is smooth and error-free.
+- Personalized assistance: The primary perk of applying for a loan in person is individualized assistance.
+From application to loan origination, you’ll work with a loan officer to make sure the process is smooth and error-free.

-- Establishes a relationship: Applying in person allows you to establish a relationship with a loan officer at your bank.
+- Establishes a relationship: Meeting in person allows you to establish a relationship with a loan officer at your bank.
 This relationship can make the application process easier down the road should you need to borrow from the institution again.

 Cons